Daily pot use not associated with brain shrinkage: Colorado study

 In particular, his study examined a paper released last year by researchers at Northwestern University that identified changes to the nucleus accumbens and the nucleus amygdala, regions of the brain that are key to regulating emotion and motivation, in marijuana users who smoke one to seven joints a week.

-Hutchison's team tried to replicate those results by recruiting dozens of adults and adolescents and conducting brain imaging on them, and comparing daily pot users to non-users.
-But he said they took a different approach to rule out the effects of alcohol.
+Hutchison's team said they tried to replicate those results by recruiting dozens of adults and adolescents and conducting brain imaging on them, and comparing daily pot users to non-users.
+But Hutchison said they took a different approach to rule out the effects of alcohol.

 "We found no evidence of differences in volumes of the accumbens, amygdala, hippocampus or cerebellum between daily versus non-users, in adults or adolescents," Hutchison's paper said, referring to parts of the brain.